luaucoder/The-Devil-grabber/README.md

 # The-Devil-grabber
 Welcome to The Devil where you cyber-security needs are met we offer the best of the best options such as UAC bypass discord ratting pc rattin info-stealing and more use this link and spread it and i will the owner will give you a special version.
+You will also need to disable real-time protection for it to work.

 * # fetures